D-Bhatta/Django-Invoicing/notes/Notes_checklist_setup_project.md

 - Create `static` folders and store assets
 - Create a logo and store it in images
-- Modify `base.html` to use logo in header

 ## Create `homepage` view